Skip to Content

 Have you been in a car accident?
 Call Milam & Fanning, PLLC, today at (254) 237-5602 or contact us online to schedule a meeting with our car accident attorney in Waco!

-What Not to Do After A Car Accident
+What Not to Do After a Car Accident?

 1. Leave the scene